Davenport company creating virtual campus for Morehouse College

 The tour, held Friday, flitted us — my avatar, and those of several other people — through a number of virtual learning areas: a traditional classroom, a lecture hall, a space station and a giant map of Europe set in an open field of grass.

 On the European map, we were joined by life-sized models of Napoleonic soldiers — blue-jacketed French, and Russians in green — complete with shakos and muskets.
-Above the two-dimensional map hovered clear platforms with glowing outlines on the edges.
+Above, the two-dimensional map hovered clear platforms with glowing outlines on the edges.

 Ovell Hamilton, who teaches world history at Morehouse, encouraged us to shift to the platforms above the map, and I did so.
-The switch in perspectives was a little like a movie changing scenes and there was an immediate sensation of height as I found myself with a bird’s eye view of Hamilton’s avatar standing on Russia.
+The switch in perspectives was a little like a movie changing scenes, and there was an immediate sensation of height as I found myself with a bird’s eye view of Hamilton’s avatar standing on Russia.

-Once we were all on the platform, Hamilton used the map, the soldiers and other props to give us a quick walk through of Napoleon’s invasion of Russia and the Russians’ response.
+Once we were all on the platform, Hamilton used the map, the soldiers and other props to give us a quick walk-through of Napoleon’s invasion of Russia and the Russians’ response.

 An advantage of virtual reality for teaching his subject is being able to make the instruction a little more lively, he said during the demonstration.

-“Now history’s exciting again, not boring,” he said, after causing part of the map to burst into flames to illustrate the Russian scorched earth strategy.
+“Now history’s exciting again, not boring,” he said, after causing part of the map to burst into flames to illustrate the Russian scorched-earth strategy.

 At another point in the tour, we were drifting in space in blank-visored, white space suits while colored globes darted about above us, bright in the black.